yaminisukhavasi/Tableau-Projects/Project-3(Expansion Insight Analysis)/readme.txt

-this project is exceuted by keeping in mind that we have to directly give presentation to shareholders.
+In this Project my focus is to implement by Advanced Data Prepration This project is exceuted by keeping in mind that we have to directly give presentation to shareholders.
 (p.s: as it is direct presentation so I haven't added text in story)

 Follow the link to view my project: